kevinding0218/InterviewDocuments/Q and A/Algo/Template.md

 ##### Time: O(logK) offer/poll
 ##### Space: O(K)
 ### HashSet/HashMap
-#### When asked about find duplicate
+#### When asked about find duplicate element or given a known target and known element A, find if there is another elment B that can formulized with A to be target
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg3NDczMDE4NiwxNzU2MDE2ODQ1LDIwMz
+eyJoaXN0b3J5IjpbLTU5MzMwMDkzNCwxNzU2MDE2ODQ1LDIwMz
 Q1NDc5MzQsLTYwMTc3NDU4Nyw4OTQ2NTA4MzUsLTE1MDU4NDcw
 NTQsLTE2MjUzMDEwNDZdfQ==
 -->